ibm-cloud-docs/solution-tutorials/serverless-api-webapp.md

    * Create a document to be persisted.
    * Store the document in the {{site.data.keyword.cloudant_short_notm}} database.

-Start by creating the first action, adding the action to a sequence and then adding the second action to the sequence.
+Start by creating the first action:

 1. Switch to **Functions** https://console.bluemix.net/openwhisk.
 2. On the left pane, click on **Actions** and then **Create**.
 3. **Create Action** with name `prepare-entry-for-save` and select **Node.js 6** as the Runtime.
-4. Replace the existing code with the code snippet below and **Save**
+4. Replace the existing code with the code snippet below:
    ```js
    /**
     * Prepare the guestbook entry to be persisted